CodeNarc/CodeNarc/docs/codenarc-configuring-rules.md

 Either `/* .. */` or `// ..` comments can be used.
 The comment can be on a line by itself or on the same line with code.

 Specifying `codenarc-disable` disables all CodeNarc rules, or it can optionally be followed by one or more rule names to disable only the named rules, e.g. `// codenarc-disable FieldName, NoDef`.
+Likewise, specifying `codenarc-disable-line` disables all CodeNarc rules for that line, or it can be followed by rule names.

 ### Examples